Riemann-Hilbert problems from Donaldson-Thomas theory: Summary of the contents of the paper

 \item[(c)] The constant in the support property \eqref{support} can be chosen uniformly on compact subsets.

-\item[(d)] For each acute sector $\Delta\subset \bC^*$, the clockwise product over active rays in $\Delta$ is covariantly constant as $p\in M$ varies, providing the boundary rays of $\Delta$ are never active. \end{itemize} \end{defn}
+\item[(d)] For each acute sector $\Delta\subset \bC^*$, the anti-clockwise product over active rays in $\Delta$ is covariantly constant as $p\in M$ varies, providing the boundary rays of $\Delta$ are never active. \end{itemize} \end{defn}

+Note that the local system in (a) induces a flat Ehresmann connection on the bundle of tori over the manifold $M$, and hence also on the associated bundle of twisted tori $\bT_p$.
 It will require some work to make rigorous sense of the wall-crossing formula, condition (d).
 We do this using formal completions in Appendix \ref{two} following \cite{KS1}.
-This needs no convergence assumptions and completely describes the behaviour of the BPS invariants as the point $p\in M$ varies: once one knows all the invariants $\Omega(\gamma)$ at some point of $M$, they are determined at all other points.
+This needs no convergence assumptions and completely describes the behaviour of the BPS invariants as the point $p\in M$ varies: knowing all the invariants $\Omega(\gamma)$ at some point of $M$ determines them at all other points.

 The material of Section \ref{newnew} gives interesting examples of variations of BPS structures.
 For a fixed $k\geq 1$ the corresponding BPS structure $(\Gamma,Z,\Omega)$ is determined by the pair where $\mathfrak{h}$ denotes the upper half-plane.
 As this point varies we obtain a variation of BPS structures.
 In particular, the BPS invariants for $\nu<0$ are completely determined by the trivial case $\nu>0$ and the wall-crossing formula \eqref{wcw}.